tomit4/Auther/README.md

 ### Generating SSL Certs For Use Within Docker

-Because the fastify server sends secure https only cookies, when the server is finally virtualized inside of a docker container, both the frontend and backend servers must have ssl certificates to enable https, otherwise the authentication strategies will fail and the user will always be redirected back to login (email signup still works until you actually log in).
+Because the fastify server sends secure https only cookies, when the server is finally virtualized inside of docker containers, both the frontend and backend servers must have ssl certificates to enable https, otherwise the authentication strategies will fail and the user will always be redirected back to login (email signup still works until you actually log in).

-I have provided a sample CA.cnf file as well as a localhost.cnf file within the security directory to be utilized with an gencert bash script to generate these certificates.
+I have provided a sample CA.cnf file as well as a localhost.cnf file within the security directory to be utilized with the provided [gencert bash script](./ssl/gencert) to generate these certificates.
 Once the appropriate localhost_cert.pem and localhost_key.pem files have been generated, you simply have to copy this security directory directly within both of the backend and frontend directories prior to running the